Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Juni 2026 19.37.37 UTC
+- WIB: Selasa, 16 Juni 2026 00.59.39 UTC
-- WITA: Senin, 15 Juni 2026 20.37.37 UTC
+- WITA: Selasa, 16 Juni 2026 01.59.39 UTC
-- WIT: Senin, 15 Juni 2026 21.37.37 UTC
+- WIT: Selasa, 16 Juni 2026 02.59.39 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: attitude
+Kategori: friendship